hubmapconsortium/kaggle-2-segmentation/README.md

 Steps to build the docker image:

-1. Navigate into the docker folder
+1. Navigate into `hra-multiftu-segmentation-pipeline` directory.
-2. Build docker using following command: `docker build -f Dockerfile.v2 --network=host .`
+2. Build docker using following command: `docker build -f docker/Dockerfile.v2 --network=host .`
 3. Keep the `–netwrok=host` parameter to enable internet connection inside the docker container.
 4. Find the docker image id using: